 A decentralised approach hinders efficient management of critical business processes.
 Furthermore, asset managers may struggle with the new layers of asset complexity, their ecosystems and their changing context and designation.

-To solve that, some organisations are exploring Master Data Management (MDM) solutions to help describe how assets relate functionally, perform and configure.
-One advantage of MDM is that it is inherently designed to cross silos of systems, business units and processes in order to unite information in a way that supports improved decision making.
-MDM is therefore, uniquely positioned as a technology that can help unify and standardise views of asset information to help reduce the number of processes that an organisation has to work with.
+To solve that, some organisations are exploring master data management solutions to help describe how assets relate functionally, perform and configure.
+One advantage of master data management is that it is inherently designed to cross silos of systems, business units and processes in order to unite information in a way that supports improved decision making.
+Master data management is therefore, uniquely positioned as a technology that can help unify and standardise views of asset information to help reduce the number of processes that an organisation has to work with.

-Unlike traditional asset management systems, MDM solutions allow businesses to easily collect, validate and cleanse asset data, grouping it into complex relationships.
+Unlike traditional asset management systems, master data management solutions allow businesses to easily collect, validate and cleanse asset data, grouping it into complex relationships.
 In particular, this has the advantage of being able to define and monitor new types of SLAs.

-Applying data governance best practices - as part of an MDM process - to asset information management, can help support digital transformation, underpin new business processes and facilitate the journey from reactive to predictive and preventative asset maintenance.
+Applying data governance best practices - as part of a master data management process - to asset information management, can help support digital transformation, underpin new business processes and facilitate the journey from reactive to predictive and preventative asset maintenance.